 Communication with the Board.
 Stockholders may communicate directly with the Board.
 All communications should be directed to: Corporate Secretary, Heidrick & Struggles International, Inc., 233 South Wacker Drive, Suite 4900, Chicago, Illinois 60606-6303.
 Any such communication should prominently indicate on the outside of the envelope that it is intended for the Board or a particular director.
-All appropriate communication intended for the Board or a particular director and received by the Corporate Secretary will be forwarded to a specified party following its clearance through normal security procedures.
+All appropriate communication intended for the Board or a particular director Secretary will be forwarded to a specified party following its clearance through normal security procedures.